 World’s Largest Forensic Science Program

-Now entering its 19th year, UF’s award winning Forensic Science Masters Degree is the world’s largest and most prestigious forensic science program, with over 2,000 graduates from more than 70 countries.
-This MS program has earned the Award of Excellence Winner in Distance Education from the American Distance Education Consortium in 2006 and program director Dr. Ian Tebbett, Ph.D., was awarded the prestigious Irving Award from ADEC in 2011 as well as winning the 2010 Outstanding Leadership Award by the U.S. Distance Learning Association.
+Now entering its 19th year, UF’s award-winning forensic science master’s degree is the world’s largest and most prestigious forensic science program, with over 2,000 graduates from more than 70 countries.
+This MS program earned the Award of Excellence in Distance Education from the American Distance Education Consortium in 2006, and Program Director Dr. Ian Tebbett, Ph.D., was awarded the prestigious Irving Award from ADEC in 2011, as well as winning the 2010 Outstanding Leadership Award from the U.S. Distance Learning Association.

 University of Florida